UltraEngine/Documentation/CPP/Entity_GetAirborne.md

-# Entity::GetPlayerCrouched
+# Entity::GetPAirborne

-This method returns the current crouch state of an entity using player physics.
+This method returns the current airborne state of an entity using player physics.

 ## Syntax

-bool **GetPlayerCrouched**()
+- bool **GetAirborne**()

 ## Returns

-Returns true if the player input has set the crouch state to true or if the player is unable to stand up, otherwise false is returned.
+Returns false if the player is standing on the ground, otherwise true is returned.

 ## Example